 South of Puerto Madero lies Barrio San Telmo, which is BA’s oldest neighborhood and is home to a vibrant tango and arts scene.
 Its antique markets, cobbled streets dotted with faroles (French streetlamps), and old brick buildings with wooden balconies all add to the bohemian atmosphere.
 Sundays are especially abuzz with activity as the main street market comes alive around Plaza Dorrego.
 Then there's nearby Barrio La Boca, a well-preserved historic neighborhood that's nearly as old as San Telmo.
 The area is known for La Bombonera the stadium of one of two principal soccer teams in the city: Boca Juniors.
 It's also home to colorful Caminito Street, a pedestrian zone teeming with old restaurants and tanguerías.

-Tours that Include Full-Day Buenos Aires Walking Tour
+Itineraries with Full-Day Buenos Aires Walking Tour

 Experience Argentina's top highlights during this all-encompassing 16-day itinerary.
 Begin your adventure in the capital city of Buenos Aires, then head south to the untamed wilds of Patagonia.
 At the Southern Patagonian Ice Field, you will visit remote ranches and walk on glaciers.
 On wildlife excursions, you'll spot southern right whales, orcas, and Magellanic penguins while traveling the same waterways as Charles Darwin.
 Then it's off to the largest waterfall system in the world—Iguazú Falls—before returning to Buenos Aires and ending your journey with an epic tango show.